 G1 Significant accounting principles – assessments and assumptions for accounting purposes

 The consolidated financial statements comprise Sandvik AB, corporate registration number 556000–3468, (the Parent Company) and all its subsidiaries, jointly the Group with registered office in Stockholm, Sweden.
-The address to head quarter is Box 510, 101 30 Stockholm.
+The address for the head quarter is Box 510, 101 30 Stockholm.
 The Group also includes the share of investments in associated companies.

-The Parent Company’s functional currency is Swedish kronor (SEK), which is also the reporting currency of the Parent Company and the Group.
+The Parent Company’s functional currency is Swedish kronor (SEK), which is also the reporting currency of the Group.
 Accordingly, the financial statements are presented in SEK.
 All amounts are in million SEK unless otherwise stated.
-Amounts in tables and calculation in the financial statements and notes do not always agree exactly with the totals due to rounding.
+Amounts in tables and calculations in the financial statements and notes do not always agree exactly with the totals due to rounding.

 Accounting principles are presented in this note or in connection to the note of which they aim to describe.

 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) adopted by the International Accounting Standards Board (IASB) as endorsed by the EU.
 In addition, the recommendation RFR 1 Supplementary Accounting Rules for Groups, issued by the Swedish Financial Reporting Board, has been applied.

 The Parent Company has applied the same accounting principles as those applied in the consolidated financial statements except as set out in note P1 in the section “Accounting principles, Parent Company.

 The financial statements are presented on pages 42–133 in the .
 The Parent Company’s Annual Report and the consolidated financial statements were approved for issuance by the Board of Directors on March 8, 2023.
 The Group’s and the Parent Company’s income statements and balance sheets are subject to adoption at the Annual General Meeting on April 27, 2023. printed Annual Report